 to stderr (instead of #MPI-rank times to stdout).

 Removed the master_inf_t struct.

-#3 Updated by Szilárd Páll over 6 years ago
+#3 Updated by Szilárd Páll almost 7 years ago

 Here's what happens: because of mutex-based implementation, now the first thread to arrive grabs the mutex and does the consistency checks, but all messages and warnings are printed using